lofirepo/lofire/index.md

 ## About

+LoFiRe is a decentralized, [local-first](https://www.inkandswitch.com/local-first/) application platform built on *local-first data repositories* and a *local-first network architecture*.

+Local-First Repositories
-LoFiRe is a decentralized, local-first [@local-first], end-to-end encrypted data repository and application platform with public key authentication, access control, and change validation, based on Conflict-free Replicated Data Types (CRDTs) [@cmrdts], and a two-tier peer-to-peer (P2P) network that offers end-to-end encrypted object storage and asynchronous publish-subscribe (pub/sub) notifications.
+: Data repositories offer end-to-end encrypted data storage with public key authentication, access control, and change validation based on [Conflict-free Replicated Data Types](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) (CRDTs) and immutable [Directed Acyclic Graphs](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG) with cryptographic authentication of commits.

-LoFiRe has the following properties:
+Local-First Network
+: The two-tier, asynchronous peer-to-peer (P2P) network consists of a core and edge networks, and offers end-to-end encrypted object storage, as well as asynchronous, end-to-end encrypted publish-subscribe (pub/sub) change notifications with location privacy for end-user devices.

+Local-First Applications
+: Applications use local-first repositories and local-first networking to enable private & secure collaboration for groups and individual users, with multi-device synchronization of application data.

+LoFiRe offers:

 Data ownership and portability
 : Users own their data and have a local copy.

 Self-Sovereign Identities
 : Users control their identities, and have the choice to use their already existing public key identities or create new identities for each repository.

 End-to-end encryption
 : Data in the repository is stored end-to-end encrypted.